FED 2: Operation

 To load a film, two locks in the base of the camera need to be turned.
 The entire back and bottom can then be removed as a single unit, allowing easy access to the film chamber.
 Standard 35 mm film cassettes are used, with film being wound onto a removable take-up spool (the latter often becomes difficult to remove on older cameras).
 Winding the film cocks the shutter and forwards the frame counter simultaneously.
 The FED 2 has a manual frame counter located below the wind-on knob, which must be reset by hand when loading film.

 Shutter

-The Fed 2 has a curtain shutter with speeds from B, 1/25-1/500s.
+The Fed 2 has a curtain shutter with speeds from B, 1/25-1/500s or 1/30-1/500, depending on the variation.
 After detaching the back, two screws on under the camera allow you to adjust the spring tension and change the shutter speeds, which may have become slow over time.
 As with similar cameras, it is important to cock the shutter before operating the shutter speed dial.
 Failing to do so may harm the mechanism.
 When firing, this dial will rotate.
 After re-cocking, the speed set will be indicated correctly again.